muhamd-abdullah/muhamd-abdullah.github.io/_pages/about.md

 ---

 I'm a 5th-year Ph.D. student in Computer Science at the [Network Architecture Lab (NAL)](https://www.epfl.ch/labs/nal/), [EPFL](https://www.epfl.ch/en/), supervised by [Prof. Katerina Argyraki](https://people.epfl.ch/katerina.argyraki).
-Prior to this, I completed my MS in CS at [LUMS](https://lums.edu.pk/), where I was part of [Network and Systems Group](https://nsg.lums.edu.pk/), working under the guidance of [Prof. Ihsan Qazi](https://www.ihsanqazi.com/).
+Prior to this, I completed my M.S. in Computer Science at [LUMS](https://lums.edu.pk/), where I was part of the [Network and Systems Group](https://nsg.lums.edu.pk/), working under the guidance of [Prof. Ihsan Qazi](https://www.ihsanqazi.com/).

-My research interests span Internet Measurement, Network Inference, Content Delivery Networks (CDNs), Adaptive Video Streaming, Causal Inference, and Applied Machine Learning.
-Broadly, I work at the intersection of Networking and Data Science, with the goal of making the Internet more fair and transparent.
-My current research focuses on empirically analyzing the user-perceived performance of services—such as adaptive video streaming and social media platforms—deployed on large public clouds.
+My research interests span **Internet Measurement, Network Inference, Content Delivery Networks (CDNs), Adaptive Video Streaming, Causal Inference, and Applied Machine Learning**.
+Broadly, my work lies at the intersection of Networking and Data Science, aiming to make the Internet fair and more transparent.

+Currently, my research focuses on empirically analyzing the user-perceived performance of services—such as adaptive video streaming and social media platforms—deployed on large public clouds.
 If you have aligned interests, please feel free to reach out via email.

 **Update**: I'm on the job market, actively seeking roles starting in early 2026.